Coming of Age (Galatians 3:23-4:7)

 Galatians 4:4-5 says: “But when the set time had fully come, God sent his Son, born of a woman, born under the law, to redeem those under the law, that we might receive adoption to sonship.”

 For most of history, Paul is saying, people lived under the guardianship and supervision of the law.
 They were like minors who couldn’t access the wealth that was rightfully theirs.
 They were no better than slaves.
 But the coming of Jesus Christ marks the coming of age of God’s people, so that they receive all the wealth that has been promised to them.
-God sent his Son at the right moment in human history so we could become sons instead of slaves.
+God sent his Son at the right moment in human history, so we could become sons instead of slaves.

 Paul says this happened at the right time.
 God providentially saw to it that it was exactly the right time for the coming of Christ and the proclamation of the gospel.
 There was peace, the Pax Romana, a long period of relative peace which allowed for the spread of the gospel.
 There was a common language for communication.
 There were roads so that people could travel with the gospel.
 But even more than that, it was the time that God decided that his people should come of age and receive the money that was being held in trust for them.

 Paul says that God sent his Son, born of a woman.
 In other words, God himself became one of us.
 He is like us in every way, fully human, except with one difference: he has no sin nature.
 He’s born under the law, Paul says, so he identifies with what it’s like to live under the law.
 Unlike any of us, he kept the full obligations of the law in his life, and he took all the curse of the law in his death.
-He kept all of the law for us perfectly as the representative man so that we are freed from the obligations of the law.
+He kept all the law for us perfectly as the representative man so that we are freed from the obligations of the law.

 John Ortberg tells the story of a priest who moved into a small village in Hawaii that had been quarantined to serve as a leper colony.
 For 16 years, he lived there.
 He learned to speak their language.
 He bandaged their wounds, embraced the bodies no one else would touch, preached to hearts that would otherwise have been left alone.
 He organized schools, bands, and choirs.
 He built homes so that the lepers could have shelter.
 He built 2,000 coffins by hand so that, when they died, they could be buried with dignity.
 Slowly, it was said, Kalawao became a place to live rather than a place to die, for Father Damien offered hope.